FreeRTOS/Lab-Project-FreeRTOS-MCUBoot/README.md

 # Labs-FreeRTOS-Plus-MCUBoot
-Reference examples for FreeRTOS with [MCUBoot](https://github.com/mcu-tools/mcuboot) support.
+Reference example for FreeRTOS with [MCUBoot](https://github.com/mcu-tools/mcuboot) support.

 MCUBoot is a configurable secure bootloader maintained by several industry leaders.
 It can operate as the first or second stage bootloader, with support for cryptographic verification of software images via one of the following: